-Is there a cause you and your children are passionate about?
+Is there a cause you and your kids are passionate about?
 Or maybe you’d like to make a difference and help those affected by COVID-19.
-Whether you want to help the frontline responders, restaurant workers, or small businesses that are suffering during this crisis, you can use crowdfunding to fundraise and help those in need.
+Whether you want to help the frontline responders, restaurant workers, or small businesses that are suffering during this crisis, you can use crowdfunding to fundraise as a family and help those in need.
 You can start an online fundraiser within minutes, raise money, and connect with supporters without ever leaving your couch.
-This could be a special way to help your children show their empathy and compassion for others while staying home.
+This could be a special way to help your children show their empathy and compassion for others while staying indoors.

 If you’re a single parent or part of a low-income family, you might be in need of fundraising yourself.
 There are many other reasons you may need some extra financial support right now, too.
 Don’t be afraid to reach out to your network during a rough patch—they want to support you and help you and your family get back on your feet.
 Read about how to get started with these fundraising tips.

-4. Let your children explore educational sites and apps
+4. Let your kids explore educational sites and apps

-If you’ve traditionally restricted your children’s screen time, you’re probably finding that you’ve had to rethink many of your policies.
+If you’re a family that has traditionally restricted your children’s screen time, you’re probably finding that you’ve had to rethink many of your policies.
 Now that we’ve moved our lives indoors, we’ve also moved almost everything online.
-Instead of fretting about how much screen time your children may be getting, use this quarantine as a time to leverage technology for education and as a way to stay connected to loved ones while you stay home.
+Instead of fretting about how much screen time your children may be getting, use this quarantine as a time to leverage technology for education and as a way to stay connected to loved ones.

 There are countless educational resources on the web.
 Let your children know that they can have more screen time if they’re using an educational site, like one of these:

 If you need some resources for yourself, the World Health Organization created a guide on healthy parenting during COVID-19.
-It includes information on how to stay positive and manage stress with your children, how to talk to your children about COVID-19, and how to keep your children safe online and on social media.
+It includes information on how to stay positive and manage stress with your children, how to talk to your kids about COVID-19, and how to keep your kids safe online.
 It also includes different suggestions for different ages, from toddlers to teenagers.